 Sometimes Pierre E. Fieschi makes it too easy to blog his LEGO models.
 Not only does he offer quirky but lovely models, but he presents them beautifully as well.

 Halfbeak has offered to ‘shop my Aldrin Mars Cycler onto a lovely spacey background, so it only seems fair that I highlight some of his great presentation work while I wait.
 He uses both a schematic and an edited background to showcase his latest LEGO model.
-The model itself is a fun little build with Continue reading →

 This impressive Blacktron spaceship by Vid Legradic hearkens back to the nostalgic themes of the early 90′s.
 It looks delightfully swooshable, and makes me want to create a huge space-battle against the Space Police, just like when I was a kid.
 Not to be overlooked, though, is the ship’s great design with a unique shape and the integration of that odd transparent panel.

 For reasons lost in the mists of time, my brother and I split LEGO themes growing up, resulting in no Futuron for him and no Blacktron for me.
 But I still appreciate a great LEGO model in the Blacktron theme, like this formidable tank by Evan B. (Lego Junkie).

 Creature creator Tim Goddard (roguebantha_1138) demonstrates that Blacktron are non-discriminatory employers.
 Which is nice to know.

 I also like that there is so much black against black surface detail, it really makes the few spots of color pop out, especially the cockpit.
 Speaking of the cockpit, it’s fantastic, it’s set at an angle we don’t see often, one that I’m sure took a lot of effort to achieve.

 There is one type of space building that has eluded me, it is micro-scale.
 I’m frequently impressed by the ability of builders to put parts to use representing larger structures and details.
 This compression of scale can produce very interesting results.
 I’ve gathered a few interesting recently posted micro space creations below.

 Those of you who’ve built the LEGO Space Police sets will have noticed a number of subtle Easter eggs the LEGO designers included for long-time LEGO fans, including “Blacktron” spray-painted on the side of 5972 Space Truck Getaway.

 We usually don’t show photographs taken on grass or other busy surfaces but I’m making an exception for this beauty by Steven Locke (legoavon).
 Like his other work Steve has really gone all out in getting both the shape and the texture perfect.
 And it works so well.